 In order to run MPI programs, you typically have to use a command like

-mpirun with an argument to say how many processes you want to use.
+mpirun with an argument to indicate how many processes you want to use.
 Consult your MPI documentation.
 For example, with many popular MPI implementations, to run with 4 processes you would use something like:

-mpirun -np 4 meep-mpi foo.ctl > foo.out
+mpirun -np 4 meep foo.ctl > foo.out

 There is one important requirement: every MPI process must be able to read the

-You cannot run Meep interactively on multiple processors.
+In general, you cannot run Meep interactively on multiple processors.